janbiedermann/hyper-d3/README.md

 ### Events
 Events in the D3 classes are currentyly badly supported.
 You must most probably revert to native JS inlining.
+You can refer to the selection, <div> in the example below, by calling the accessor `selection`from within the even handler.
 To clean up the event handlers, you can use the before_unmount_with_selection callback.
 It will be called with the root selection and the most recent data received:
 ```ruby